asyncapi/website/pages/docs/concepts/asyncapi-document/extending-specification.md

 ```

 In the above example, under the `user/signedup` channel, a custom property `x-custom-property` is added.
 The value assigned to this property is `Custom Value`.

-The custom properties can have any valid JSON format value.
-For example, it could be null, a primitive, an array, or an object.
-The newly added custom property is compatible with the extended tooling and can supplement it with additional functionalities.

 <Remember>
 All available tooling might not support AsyncAPI extensions.
 The tooling can be extended to understand and handle the added data, especially if the tools are internal or open source.